claudiopica/HiRep/Doc/development_manual/data_structures.md

 ### Definition
 The following data types are defined as C structures containing a single array of elements.
 These can be used to create fields in `Include/spinor_field.h` using the macro `_DECLARE_FIELD_STRUCT`.

-## Elementary Data Types

-### Definition
-The following data types are defined as C structures containing a single array of elements.
-These can be used to create fields in `Include/spinor_field.h` using the macro `_DECLARE_FIELD_STRUCT`.

 | Name                   | Array of               | Size                               |
 |:-----------------------|:-----------------------|:-----------------------------------|